VictoriaMetrics/VictoriaMetrics/docs/MetricsQL.md

 The calculations are performed individually per each time series returned from the given [series_selector](https://docs.victoriametrics.com/keyConcepts.html#filtering).
 This function is useful for financial applications.

+Optional 2nd argument `min`, `max` or `avg` can be passed to keep only one calculation result and without adding a label.

 #### rollup_delta

 `rollup_delta(series_selector[d])` is a [rollup function](#rollup-functions), which calculates differences between adjacent raw samples on the given lookbehind window `d` and returns `min`, `max` and `avg` values for the calculated differences and returns them in time series with `rollup="min"`, `rollup="max"` and `rollup="avg"` additional labels.
+The calculations are performed individually per each time series returned from the given [series_selector](https://docs.victoriametrics.com/keyConcepts.html#filtering).

 Optional 2nd argument `min`, `max` or `avg` can be passed to keep only one calculation result and without adding a label.
-The calculations are performed individually per each time series returned from the given [series_selector](https://docs.victoriametrics.com/keyConcepts.html#filtering).

 Metric names are stripped from the resulting rollups.
 Add [keep_metric_names](#keep_metric_names) modifier in order to keep metric names.